UNT-RITS/Tutorials/Basic_Python/README.md

 * **offline on your computer**:

-  * from an editor: To make programming simpler, human-readable languages like Python were invented.
-The files you install include a Python interpreter.
-This interpreter converts your human-readable Python code into instructions that the computer can act on.
+  * from an IDE/Editor: [PyCharm](https://www.jetbrains.com/pycharm/) is the most popular IDE for Python

   **Pros**: It can be used without an internet connection.

   **Cons**: It can't be shared easily and you can't have acces to your code from any device.

   * from your terminal:
     * run a script:
-      * from Windows: _tutorial needed_
+      * on Windows: _tutorial needed_
-      * from Mac, Linux, BSD, Unix, etc.: _tutorial needed_
+      * on Mac, Linux, BSD, Unix, etc.: _tutorial needed_
     * execute a program using Shell: _tutorial needed_

   **Pros**: Faster as you only have to type a command and then press the enter key to get the results.